Hamilton residents evacuated after flash flooding damages 10 homes

 "The houses are quite damaged with low water, just up over the bottom of the floor.

-Looks like there is a car that has been lost as well"
+Looks like there is a car that has been lost as well."

 Another Dinsdale resident said the water was knee deep and water had flowed into several garages and houses.